 In Figure 5, a 'typical' year calculated from the previous 5 years is shown.
 By removing this seasonal variation from each of the years the balance described above can be displayed (Figure 6).
 As expected, the results hovers around 0 which indicates 'typical' usage.
 While there are other short term variations from 0, there is a distinct and consistent increase above 0 towards the end of the year with the final peak on 30/12/24.
 The latter data coincides with the burst repair date in South East Water's asset maintenance system of the 31/12/24.
 Day 1 of the leak is harder to pinpoint, and this period is shown in Figure 7.
-The last date that the water balance drops below 0 is the 30/10/24 (60-day period) with a clear increase after that.
+The last date that the water balance drops below 0 is the 30/11/24 (60-day period) with a clear increase after that.
 However, minor drops below 0 may be due to the storage of water in the tanks which support supply in the area.
-Given this, it could also be argued that there is a more consistent increase above 0 implying the event started on 05/10/24 (85-day period).
-This much more gradual increase may also, however, be explained by an increased household usage in the summer (e.g. warmer weather and increased usage) of 24/25 (compared to previous years).
-The totals for these periods are 37 (60-day) and 38 ML (85-day) respectively.
+Given this, it could also be argued that there is a more consistent increase above 0 implying the event started on 31/08/24 (120-day period).
+The totals for these periods are 38 (60 day) and 41 ML (120 day) respectively.